nealalan/EC2_Ubuntu_LEMP/README.md

-Ultimately the goals of this project are to have:
++Ultimately the goals of this project are to have:
  - a free, sustainable webserver, running in the cloud
  - secure, https only site,
  - allow multiple domains to be hosted